dupe-codes/PersonalKnowledgeBase/Source/Admin/PKB_Plans.md

     - Create compiler as a python class
         - In PKB, write 'compile' script which instantiates compiler object and uses it to compile all `*.pymd` files into markdown

+- Figure out how to expand render script to determine what files have changed and need re-rendering

 - Add in spellchecking feature, runs through all markdown notes and spellchecks them

 - Pretty things up (add css)